cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 # System library functions

-The system function discussed so far are supported directly by the compiler.
+The system functions discussed so far are provided directly by the compiler.
 Additional system functions, defined in plain Mindcode, are included in a [system library](SYSTEM-LIBRARY.markdown).

 # User-defined functions